trinitysc/jekyll-blog/_articles/anglicans.md

 Being Anglicans also means we are part of something bigger than ourselves.
 We value being part of a wider family, being able to [support others](/about/missions)), and having others hold us to account.

 Formally, we are part of the Diocese of the [Church of Confessing Anglicans, Aotearoa NZ](https://confessinganglicans.nz/).
-Our bishop is [Jay Behan](https://confessinganglicans.nz/leadership/), a gifted preacher, a winsome communicator, and a moderate golfer.
+Our bishop is [Jay Behan](https://confessinganglicans.nz/leadership/), a gifted preacher, a winsome communicator.
+As a golfer he's apparently in need of extra grace.
 The Diocese is governed by a Standing Committee, of which our Kyla Horne is a member.
 Our Canons, our rules of operation, can be found [here](https://confessinganglicans.nz/documents/canons/).

 For external accountability we also work with the [Multiply Group of Churches](https://multiply.co.nz/) and [Reach Australia](https://reachaustralia.com.au/).